csiben/turtl-rpm/README-turtl-server.md

 # Install and host a Turtl Server

+Turtl Server is a self-hostable communication and sychronization hub enabling users to synchronize their Turtl client data across all of their devices and collaborate with other users on the network.
+As part of the sychronization process, a Turtl Server also serves as a secure backup of user content.
+All data is secured with end-to-end encryption.

+By default, the Turtl Server that your clients are configured to leverage is the Turtl Server provided by the Turtl development team.
+The Turtl Server application provided here enables an admin to bring the secure Turtl ecosystem inhouse and in their full control.

+> Assumptions:
-> Assumption: A modest competence at basic linux systems administration.
+> * A modest degree of competence at basic linux systems administration.
->
-> Assumption: You have a dedicated domainname you are going to use for this
+> * A dedicated domainname to use for this service.
+For the purposes of this
-> service.
-For this document, our example domain is example.com.
-If you owned
+>   document, our example top-level domain is `example.com` and our dedicated
-> example.com, you would dedicate a subdomain to this service, our assumption
-> is that you chose a subdomain of **turtl**, and therefore the full domain
+>   subdomain for this service is `turtl`, and therefore the full domain is
-> would be **turtl.example.com**.
-For documentation purposes, we are going to
+>   `turtl.example.com`.
+Also, for documentation purposes, we are using this
-> use this dummy IP address **198.51.100.35**
+>   dummy IP address `198.51.100.35`.

-A Turtl Server most powerfully sits on a hosted platform and serves as your personal, private, end-to-end encrypted repository of [markdown](https://commonmark.org/)-formatted notes, thoughts, grand ideas, and missives... all synchronized between your devices.
-And if you like, the devices of your friends, family, and team-members.

-Installation and configuration is a bit more complicated than "TL;DR", but I will do my best to summarize.

-Note: Special thanks have to go out to Jeremy Schroeder for the general structure of these instructions.
+_Note: Special thanks have to go out to Jeremy Schroeder for the general structure of these instructions.
 [Here's](https://spudz.org/2019/02/24/how-to-setup-a-private-turtl-server/) his
 howto.
 I took what he wrote, expanded upon it, and adjusted the configuration to accommodate managing everything with natively constructed RPM packages.
-It would have taken me forever to figure out how to implement this without his fine document.
+It would have taken me forever to figure out how to implement this without his fine document._

 **Table of Contents**
 <!-- TOC -->